-Almost $US 300 in 7 days in Hanoi looks astronomical but we ate at 3 high quality restaurants with friends and spent $US 74 just on beers!
-We also had a boozy Halong Bay cruise that totaled $US 51 just for the beers.
-Hey, you have to enjoy life!
+Almost $300 in 7 days in Hanoi looks astronomical but we ate at 3 high quality restaurants with friends and spent $74 just on drinks.

-In Hanoi, we averaged US$42 per day (an outrageous amount!) but compare that to US$26 per day in Hoi An and US$18 per day in Phong Nha.
-We could have saved at least US$100 in Hanoi but made up for it elsewhere.
+In Hanoi, we averaged $42 per day but compare that to $26 per day in Hoi An and $18 per day in Phong Nha.
+We could have saved at least $100 in Hanoi but made up for it elsewhere.

-Take home: Cut out Western food and beer as much as possible if you are on a tight budget!
+Travel Tip: Cut out western food and beer in Vietnam as much as possible if you are on a tight budget.

 Every traveler in Vietnam has to sleep somewhere, travel between towns and eat food.
 The kicker is when you introduce excursions.

-The volume and quality of activities/tours will be the ultimate factor in how much you spend in Vietnam after your necessities.
+The volume and quality of activities and tours will be the ultimate factor on your cost for 1 month in Vietnam.
 These costs can quickly get out of hand.

-For example, one night on a Halong Bay cruise can cost between US$200-600.
-Likewise in Phong Nha, there are incredible looking adventure cave tours that can cost up to US$ 3000 per person.
+For example, one night on a Halong Bay cruise can cost between $200-600.
+Likewise in Phong Nha, there are incredible looking adventure cave tours that can cost up to $3,000 per person.